1808 Patina Retro Pattern Crowns - New South Wales - Complete Set of 6 - Limited to 1,000 Minted

 His patterns are rare.

-A century and a half, a mint engraver recreated the portrait for a 12-coin collection which was produced in different metals in Birmingham close to the site of Matthew Boulton's original Soho Mint.
+A century and a half later, a mint engraver recreated the portrait for a 12-coin collection which was produced in different metals in Birmingham close to the site of Matthew Boulton's original Soho Mint.

 The accompanying pattern crowns, all bearing the Retro New South Wales design, are struck from Copper, Bronzed Copper, Pewter, Golden Alloy, Aluminium and Nickel Silver with a limited 1,000 per piece mintage.